zimmski/tavor/doc/complete-example.md

 # A complete example

 This example provides a complete overview of Tavor.
-It does not utilize every feature but every component which should give you an idea on how Tavor can be used in your own projects.
+It does not utilize every single feature but every component which should give you an idea on how Tavor can be used in your own projects.
 The example tests an implementation of the following state machine.

 ![Basic states and actions](/examples/quick/basic.png "Basic states and actions")

 It uses the *Tavor format* to define this state machine and the *Tavor binary* to generate key-driven test files.
 An *executor* translates keys of a file into actions for the implementation under test.
 After successfully testing the original implementation, some bugs will be introduced to show the failure of some tests as well as automatically delta-debugging the failed key-driven test files.

 **Please note:** The implementation of this example has intentional concurrency and other problems.
 Future versions of Tavor will help to identify, test and resolve such flaws.
-As Tavor evolves this example will evolve.
+As Tavor evolves this example will also evolve.
 This also concerns the given state machine and Tavor format.
-Both could be defined much more efficient with the help of state variables which are common in model-based testing tools but not yet implemented in the Tavor format.
+Both could be defined much more efficiently with the help of state variables which are common in model-based testing tools but not yet implemented in the Tavor format.
 However, state variables can be easily implemented via code.

-The following components will be defined:
+The following components will be defined and described in the following sections:

 - [Tavor format](/examples/complete/vending.tavor)
 - [Executor](/examples/complete/executor.go)